-Naturalists are interpreters for Bowman’s Hill Wildflower Preserve and our regional natural environment.
+Naturalists are ambassadors for Bowman’s Hill Wildflower Preserve and our regional natural environment.
 At the Preserve, Naturalists inform our visitors about the rich diversity of native plants that support native fauna and the unique qualities of the Preserve’s site.
-They lead tours, teach classes, assist with curatorial needs and participate in special events.
-They help in the Native Plant Nursery and during the native plant sales.
-Opportunities abound for naturalists to share their knowledge at the Preserve and throughout the region.
-Ultimately they are invaluable and lead us all to an understanding of our natural world.
+They lead tours, teach classes, assist with curatorial needs, and participate in special events.
+They help in the Native Plant Nursery and during the special native plant sales.
+Opportunities abound for Naturalists to share their knowledge at the Preserve - and throughout the region.
+Ultimately, they are invaluable and lead us all to an understanding of our natural world.

-The Preserve offers a series of classes over a 14-month period that provides the basis for becoming a Naturalist.
-Classes consist of core topics on natural and cultural history, geology, botany, native fauna including birds and our signature seasonal series, Knowing Native Plants.
-Once classes are completed participants are requested to provide a minimum of 20 hours of volunteer service to the Preserve.
-Additional learning is available with our Lunch and Learns when specific topics are covered.
-Other opportunities to supplement learning are available through a wide array of classes, lectures and workshops.
+The Preserve offers a series of classes over a 14-month period that provides participants with the foundation for becoming a Naturalist.
+Classes consist of core topics on natural and cultural history, geology, botany, and native fauna (including birds), and our signature seasonal series, Knowing Native Plants.
+Once participants complete the classes, we request that they provide a minimum of 20 hours of volunteer service to the Preserve.
+Additional learning is available with our Lunch and Learn programs, where more specific topics are covered.
+Other opportunities to supplement learning are available through a wide array of classes, lectures, and workshops.

-Bowman’s Hill Wildflower Preserve’s Naturalists lead and assist with a wide range of activities that spark our visitors’ interest and share their knowledge of native plants by leading public and private tours, leading programs or being available as a resource to our visitors.
+Bowman’s Hill Wildflower Preserve’s Naturalists lead or assist with a wide range of activities that spark our visitors’ interest.
+They share their knowledge of native plants by leading public and private tours, leading programs, or being available as a resource to our visitors.

 Sharing a common bond of intense curiosity about the plant world, our Volunteer Naturalists bring their unique talents and interests to the education programs offered at the Preserve.
-Whether your special interest is gardening, botany, pollinators, birds, ecology or all of these topics, there are Naturalists that share your passion.
+Whether your special interest is gardening, botany, pollinators, birds, ecology, or all of these topics, there are Naturalists at the Preserve who share your passion.

 Naturalists lead our 2 pm interpretive tours and other educational programs.
-In addition to educational programming, Naturalists participate in various curatorial activities at the Preserve that include plant inventories, plant surveys and propagation.
-They also help with plant sales and in the Twinleaf Book & Gift Shop.
+In addition to educational programming, Naturalists participate in various curatorial activities at the Preserve, which include plant inventories, plant surveys, and propagation.
+They also help during special plant sales and in the Twinleaf Book & Gift Shop.

 Participants are required to attend all classes to be fully vetted as a Volunteer Naturalist.
-We realize that last minute situations arise that can’t be avoided.
-If you must miss a class we will work with you on attending that class the following year.
+We realize that last minute situations arise that cannot be avoided.
+If you must miss a class we will work with you so that you can attend that class the following year.
 No more than three classes can be missed/made up.

-New trainees will attend a series of introductory classes every other week from Sept.
-21 through Nov.
-16, 2017.
-These classes will familiarize trainees with the duties of Naturalists, history and natural history of the Preserve, plant ecology, basic botany, and communication and interpretive skills.
+New Naturalist trainees will attend a series of introductory classes every other week from September 20 through November 15, 2018.
+These classes familiarize trainees with the duties of Naturalists, history and natural history of the Preserve, plant ecology, basic botany, and communication and interpretive skills.

 Advanced training includes our Knowing Native Plants series.
-This is an integral part of the training and these classes are free to Naturalists in the program.
-They are designed to acquaint Naturalists with plants of seasonal interest, their ecological significance, ID characteristics and garden-worthiness.
-Many of these classes are popular so we ask that you attend the Thursday “Naturalist Only” sessions if at all possible, but understand that schedules may dictate participation in a Saturday class.
-Exact dates will be published in the Fall of 2017.
+This is an integral part of the training; classes in the series are free to Naturalists.
+They are designed to acquaint Naturalists with plants of seasonal interest, their ecological significance, identification characteristics, and garden-worthiness.
+Many of these classes are popular, so we ask that you attend the Thursday “Naturalist Only” sessions if at all possible; however, we understand that schedules dictate participation in a Saturday class.
+Exact dates for each class will be published in December 2018.

 - January: Basics of Plant ID